bozhinvi/volleystat/cran-comments.md

 * Ubuntu Linux 16.04 LTS, R-release, GCC
 * win-builder (devel and release)

+## Resubmission
+This is a resubmission.
+In this version I have:

+* corrected a wrong team_id in two of the datasets in the package.
+* updated data to the season 2018/2019.
+* added datasets on with adresses on teams and matches.

 ## R CMD check results
 There were no ERRORs, NOTEs or WARNINGs.